ikapadata/surveyCTO-Plugins/Airtime distribution/README.md

 ## Description

-This field plug-in is designed to recharge mobile devices with airtime worldwide.
+This field plug-in is designed to recharge mobile devices with airtime and data worldwide.
 With it's [Relodaly](https://reloadly.com) API integration you have borderless recharges of 5 billion devices covered by 630 mobile operator networks in over 150 countries

 ### Features